FallAngel1337/opm/README.md

 **Note**: Most of the features and functionalities aren't done and/or stable yet.
 We're working to release a full working and satable version that can run on any operation system, including Microsoft Windows.
 For now just for debian-based linux distributions.

-### Before installing
-This can sound a little weird, but you need a package manager to install a package manager.
-You need to install the `libsqlite3-dev` first.
-We'll gonna get rid of that in the future because it needs be a standalone application.

 ## Installation
 ### From releases: